-The Assistant Director for Grant Services who worked with the project director should be notified if the funding source contacts the project director with questions or to request additional information.
+The Grant Services Officer who worked with the project director should be notified if the funding source contacts the project director with questions or to request additional information.

-The project director should inform the Assistant Director of the decision of the funding source.
+The project director should inform the Grant Services Officer of the decision of the funding source.

 The proposal is funded

 Official notification of funding should be sent directly to Grant Services (ML 1110).
 Upon receipt, Grant Services will initiate the following:

 - Renegotiation: After receiving the award notification, it may be necessary to contact the funding source to renegotiate the terms of the award.
 Renegotiation is handled by the Office of Grant Services, with close consultation with the project director and the dean.